SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 This operation inserts additional dimensions to a ``tensor`` starting at

-``axis``, so that so that the rank of the resulting tensor has rank
+``axis``, so that the rank of the resulting tensor has rank

 ``target_rank``.
 The dimension index follows Python indexing rules, i.e.,